MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ## Step 3: Configure the app that you are deploying<a name="conf-app"></a>

 1. Go to the app that you are deploying.
 If your app domain is recognized, you will be prompted to continue the app configuration process.
 If your app domain is not recognized, you will be prompted to configure your app's domain(s).
-Click **Configure app** and proceed to [step 4](#add-domains).
+Click **Configure app** and proceed to [Add the domains for the app](#add-domains).

     > [!NOTE]
     > For recognized app domains, make sure the app is configured with all domains required for the app to function correctly.
-To configure additional, proceed to [step 4](#add-domains).
+To configure additional, proceed to [Add the domains for the app](#add-domains).

 1. Repeat the following steps to install the **Current CA** and **Next CA** self-signed root certificates.
     1. Select the certificate.